massif-press/compcon/homebrew.md

 An empty set of datafiles has been created for your convienience [here](https://github.com/jarena3/compcon-extra/tree/master/Blank)

-If there are any questions, please find me in the `#resource-hub` channel on the official LANCER Discord
+If there are any questions, please find me in the `#comp-con` channel on the official LANCER Discord

 ## Adding Content to COMP/CON